Titus Ekiru

 Titus Ekiru (born 2 January 1992) is a Kenyan long-distance runner.
 He represented Kenya at the 2019 African Games and he won the men's half marathon with a time of 1:01:42.
 He became the first Kenyan to win this event at the African Games.
 This was also a new African Games record.

+In 2023, Ekiru was banned from competition for ten years backdated to 2021 for breaching both doping and tampering rules following testing at the Milan and Abu Dhabi marathons held in 2021.
+The investigation also indicated collusion with a doctor at a Kenyan hospital.

 Career

 In 2017, he won the Seville Marathon in Seville, Spain with a time of 2:07:42.

 In 2018, he won the Honolulu Marathon with a time of 2:09:01 and the half marathon event of the Rock 'n' Roll San Diego Marathon with a time of 1:01:02.
 He also won the Mexico City Marathon event with a new course record of 2:10:38.

 In 2019, he won the Milano City Marathon and he set a new course record of 2:04:46.
 In that year, he also won the Portugal Half Marathon and he set a new course record of 1:00:12.
 In December 2019, he won the Honolulu Marathon for the 2nd time with a new course record of 2:07:59.

-In 2021, he won the Milano City Marathon and he set a new course record of 2:02:57.
-He also won the Abu Dhabi Marathon held in Abu Dhabi, United Arab Emirates.
+During 2021 Ekiru participated in both the Milano City Marathon and the Abu Dhabi Marathon and at the time was recorded at the winner in the races.
+However in 2023, his was disqualified from both races following a doping and tampering ban linked to those marathons.